Bett-debug/Code-challenge-2/README.md

 ### View Live Site

-Visit the deployed application at: https://bett-debug.github.io/Code-challenge-2/ The live site allows you to:
+Visit the deployed application [here]( https://bett-debug.github.io/Code-challenge-2/)

+The live site allows you to:

 - Browse through the list of blog posts on the home page